widodu77/LLM-Server-Gateway-Wrapper-/README.md

 # LLM Gateway API

 A unified API gateway for multiple Large Language Model (LLM) providers.
-This project allows you to interact with different LLM APIs (currently OpenAI, but easily extendable) through a single, standardized REST API.
+This project allows you to interact with different LLM APIs (OpenAI and Google's Gemini) through a single, standardized REST API.

 ## Features
 - Unified API for chat completions, text embeddings, and model info
 - Standardized request/response formats
-- Easy provider switching (OpenAI, Anthropic, Groq, etc.)
+- Easy provider switching (OpenAI, Gemini)
 - Built with FastAPI (async, high performance)
 - Ready for extension and production use